EtienneMalenfant/web-server-deployment/src/deployment-instructions.md

    1. Manage your domain name
    2. Link your domain to your server's IP address
    3. Enter your domain in a web browser to confirm your website is accessible
-3. Configure Apache:
-   1. Edit the Apache configuration file: `sudo nano /etc/apache2/sites-available/000-default.conf`
-   2. Locate the line: `#ServerName webiste-example.com`
-   3. Uncomment the line ny removing the `#` and update it with your domain name
-   4. Reload Apache: `sudo systemctl reload apache2`

 ---
 ## Securing your server